ap185428/learn-branching/README.md

 Next made a commit in branch patch1 which had the event on : branch : main, this workflow got triggered.

 Created another branch patch-2 and made a pull request to path-1.
 The workflow on: branch: master did not get triggered.

+Made a pull request from patch-1 to patch-2.
+Accepted the pull request.
+Workflow ran.